 That experience changed how I pack.

-Now our whole family travels with water shoes.
+Now our whole family travels with water socks.

 Shells, rough surfaces, hidden debris, hot sand, and rocky areas are part of beach life.
 Water shoes create a simple layer of protection without taking up much packing space.